Tarleton State University: Stephenville

+The main campus in Stephenville features a 72000 sqft sports recreation center opened in fall 2007.

 A $13 million, 42000 sqft dining facility opened in fall 2008.
 The new building is an extension of the student center and has two floors, a convenience store, executive meeting rooms and a cafe with a wireless network.

 In 2001, the university completed a $30.8 million science building complete with a 86-seat planetarium.
-In 2014, the Science Building was named for Dr. Lamar Johnson a former professor of biological sciences and dean of the College of Arts & Sciences.
+In 2014, the Science Building was named for Lamar Johnson a former professor of biological sciences and dean of the College of Arts & Sciences.
 The old science building went through an extensive $13.5 million renovation and expansion upgrading laboratories and classrooms.
 This building is now named the Mathematics Building.
 An observatory at Hunewell Ranch houses a fully robotic 32 in research-grade telescope.

 The Dick Smith Library is a three-floor facility that houses materials including print books, periodicals, curriculum collection, audio-visual material, e-books, streaming media, and special collections.

-The library provides over 200 computers for student use, including laptops, desktops, and collaborative spaces.
-There are two study rooms available for reservation, and twelve first come, first served rooms, as well as a meeting room, practice presentation room, and library training center.
-The library also has a Learning Commons, Tech Spot, and Study Grounds Cafe.
-More recently, the library has added a Maker Spot, which offers camera equipment available for checkout, a wide-format scanner, 3-D printer, 3-D scanner, and more.
-The Dick Smith Library participates in the TexShare program, which enables sharing of materials to and from many different libraries across the state of Texas.
+The University opened the EECU Center in 2025.
+The center seats up to 8,000 for basketball games or 10,000 people for concerts.